Call Today! Free Immediate Response (818) 781-1570

 California Proposition 36 Probation

-Proposition 36 probation is available if you are charged with a with misdemeanor or felony drug possession, and don't have any prior drug convictions on your criminal record.
+Proposition 36 probation is available if you are charged with misdemeanor or felony drug possession and have no prior drug convictions on your criminal record.

-If you successfully complete Proposition 36 probation, you will return to court and your charges will be dismissed.
-Unlike PC 1000, Prop 36 is available if you take your case to trail and found guilty.
+If you successfully complete Proposition 36 probation, you will return to court, and your charges will be dismissed.
+Unlike PC 1000, Prop 36 is available if you take your case to trial and are found guilty.

 Involuntary Home Detention

-You will be monitored by an electronic monitoring device.
-If there is a reasonable cause that you are not in compliance with the conditions of your involuntary home detention, you will taken into custody for the remainder of your original sentence.
+An electronic monitoring device will monitor you.
+Suppose there is a reasonable cause that you are not in compliance with the conditions of your involuntary home detention.
+In that case, you will taken into custody for the remainder of your original sentence.

 Contact a Los Angeles Criminal Defense Lawyer

 If you are charged with certain criminal offenses, you may be eligible for an alternative sentence.
-In some cases, the prosecutor's case against you is so strong; the best legal defense is to pursue an alternative sentence.
+In some cases, the prosecutor's case against you is so strong that the best legal defense is to pursue an alternative sentence.

-The Los Angeles criminal defense lawyers at Eisner Gorin LLP may be able to help you avoid a conviction, jail time, and minimize fines.
+The Los Angeles criminal defense lawyers at Eisner Gorin LLP may be able to help you avoid a conviction and jail time and minimize fines.

 Related Content: